Tuesday, July 14, 2026

 Worst gap districts

-Warren County Schools, a 1,720-student district in northeastern North Carolina, went from a 29.7% chronic rate to 53.9%, a 24-point increase.
+Warren County Schools, a 1,718-student district in northeastern North Carolina, went from a 29.7% chronic rate to 53.9%, a 24-point increase.
 More than half its students now miss at least 18 days per year.
-Northampton County, just to the east, jumped from 31.5% to 50.3%.
+Northampton County, just to the east, jumped from 31.7% to 50.5%.
 Both are part of the state's historically disadvantaged rural northeast corridor, where poverty rates are among the highest in the state and transportation barriers compound every other attendance challenge.

 What recovery would actually require

-The few districts that managed to recover share one characteristic: they are small.
+Small districts hold a structural advantage when it comes to attendance.
 In a system with 560 or 1,000 students, individual interventions can reach a meaningful share of chronically absent families.
 A school counselor knows which students stopped coming.
 A principal can make home visits.
+And yet not one of them has closed the gap to its pre-COVID rate either, which underscores how stubborn the problem has become.

-The 3% recovery rate is not a measure of effort.
+The total absence of recovery is not a measure of effort.
 Many districts have launched attendance campaigns, hired attendance coordinators, and invested in early warning systems.
-The number measures how far the problem exceeds the tools currently available to solve it.
-When 97% of districts are failing to close the gap, the six that succeeded do not offer a playbook so much as a reminder of scale: what works for 1,000 students may not work for 100,000.
+The pattern measures how far the problem exceeds the available tools.
+When not one district has closed the gap, the lesson is less about any single playbook than about scale: what works for 1,000 students may not work for 100,000, and so far it has not worked at either size.

 Detailed code that reproduces the analysis and figures in this article is available exclusively to EdTribune subscribers.